romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the effects and potential abuse vectors of enabling self-hosted runners on public repositories?
+Q: What are the effects and potential abuse vectors of enabling self-hosted runners on public repositories?
 <details><summary>Show the answer</summary><p>

 - **Unauthorized access to the runner if not securely configured**